jtechsvcs/eslint-config/README.md

     * Extends typescript and vue configurations
     * peerDependencies:
-        1. Includes from vue & typescript
+        1. Included from vue & typescript